Welcome to Easterseals Serving Chicagoland and Greater Rockford

 Our senior leadership team, Board of Directors, and program leaders are individuals with extensive experience and deep expertise.
 They lead with empathy and a commitment to expanding possibilities for all.

-Sara Ray Stoelinga, PhD
+Sara Ray Hallman, PhD

 President and CEO